gelform/GelCMS/README.md

-# Gelform CMS
+# Gel CMS
 ## A single file, single class CMS for MVC frameworks

 Created by Corey Maass at Gelform Inc

-More info and demo at http://gelform.com/gelformcms
+More info and demo at http://gelform.com/gelcms

 ## Description